TechVentures-dev/data-analysis-project-template/README.md

 This template provides a standardized structure for data analysis projects.
 It includes directories for data, notebooks, source code, tests, and a comprehensive checklist to guide you through the project lifecycle.

+See the [Data Analysis Project Checklist](docs/CHECKLIST.md) for a more complete overview of the repeatable data analysis project process.

 ## Getting Started

 ### Prerequisites